dmbarbour/wikilon/docs/AwelonLang.md

 Syntactically, Awelon words are intended to be URL friendly and visually distinct.
 Unicode was rejected because it's easy to have distinct encodings that are visually similar, which hinders debugging.
 However, it is feasible to leverage *Projectional Editing* to support CJK or iconographic words, or to render some words (or structures) using punctuation.
 Regex:

-        Word = F('-' F)*
+        Word = [a-z]+(Nat)?('-'Word)*
-        F = [a-z]+N?
-        N = '0'|[1-9][0-9]*
+        Nat = '0'|[1-9][0-9]*

 Semantically, a defined word is equivalent to its definition.
-Structurally, valid definitions must be acyclic.
+Definitions must be acyclic.
 Thus, we could transitively expand a defined word into a finite stream.
 However, evaluation will tend to rewrite words lazily, preserving human-meaningful symbols and structure.
 Because definitions must be acyclic, *Loops* will be expressed by defining a fixpoint combinator.

 An Awelon system may enforce ad-hoc constraints on words and definitions.
 For example, an integrated development environment might assume that `foo-meta-doc` should define documentation for `foo`.
 The IDE could complain to the programmer if this word has a type that it does not recognize as documentation.
 Similarly, a linter might simulate package private definitions by complaining if `foo-local-*` words are used outside of `foo-*`.
 In some sense, the Awelon dictionary gives words their *denotation* while the Awelon environment gives words their *connotation*.